davxiao/davidxiao-web/content/post/adding-your-own-commenting-system-to-a-static-site/index.md

 SECRET	                required. can be a long and hard-to-guess string DEBUG	                true
-AUTH_GOOGLE_CID         your own value AUTH_GOOGLE_CSEC        same
+AUTH_GOOGLE_CID         your own value AUTH_GOOGLE_CSEC        your own value AUTH_FACEBOOK_CID       your own value AUTH_FACEBOOK_CSEC      your own value AUTH_TWITTER_CID        your own value AUTH_TWITTER_CSEC       your own value
-AUTH_FACEBOOK_CID       same
-AUTH_FACEBOOK_CSEC      same
-AUTH_TWITTER_CID        same
-AUTH_TWITTER_CSEC       same
-AUTH_GITHUB_CID         same
-AUTH_GITHUB_CSEC        same
-ADMIN_SHARED_EMAIL      mail address that will receive notifications such as new comments NOTIFY_EMAIL_ADMIN	true
+AUTH_GITHUB_CID         your own value AUTH_GITHUB_CSEC        your own value ADMIN_SHARED_EMAIL      mail address that will receive notifications such as new comments NOTIFY_EMAIL_ADMIN	true
 NOTIFY_TYPE	        email
 NOTIFY_EMAIL_FROM	mail address that is in the same domain see Mailgun settings.
-For example, mine is remark42@davidxiao.me AUTH_EMAIL_FROM	        same as above
+For example, mine is remark42@davidxiao.me AUTH_EMAIL_FROM	        your own value
 ADMIN_SHARED_ID	        OAuth authenticated user id that has admin access. see https://github.com/umputun/remark42#admin-users
 SMTP_HOST	        smtp.mailgun.org
 SMTP_PORT	        465
 SMTP_TLS	        true
-SMTP_USERNAME	        SMTP credential from Mailgun SMTP_PASSWORD
+SMTP_USERNAME	        SMTP credential from Mailgun SMTP_PASSWORD	        your own credential
 ```

-NOTES: for more detail on Remark42 email configuration, check this [page](https://github.com/umputun/remark42/blob/master/docs/email.md)
+For more detail on how to configure email configuration on Remark42, check [this](https://github.com/umputun/remark42/blob/master/docs/email.md) out.

 ### App Registration on the OAuth Providers

-Before you can complete app registration on the [OAuth providers](https://en.wikipedia.org/wiki/List_of_OAuth_providers) supported by Remark42 (Google, facebook, twitter, github), you would need to determine the domain name of your Remark42 api endpoint.
+Before registering you Remark42 app on google, facebook, twitter and github (the [OAuth providers](https://en.wikipedia.org/wiki/List_of_OAuth_providers) Remark42 supports), you would need to determine the domain name of your Remark42 api endpoint.

 {{< figure src="facebook.jpg" title="My app registration page on facebook as an example" >}}

-Using a dynamic DNS (DDNS) would allow you to update IP address when your endpoint IP changes.
-If you are hosting Remark42 container on cloud such as AWS EC2 or on your homelab, DDNS can be helpful.
+DDNS(Dynamic DNS) comes in handy if you are hosting Remark42 container on cloud such as AWS EC2 or on your homelab since it allows you to update DNS A records accordingly whenever your endpoint IP changes.

+{{% alert note %}}

-Selecting a proper one as your DDNS provider is important to your solution.
-There are a few reasons.
+Selecting a DDNS provider is important for a few reasons.

+- Protection of your host's public IP is important for self-hosting web apps.
+Using DDNS alone means your domain name gets resolved to your public IP.
+DDNS + CDN is a better approach.

-Each OAuth provider has its own rules over what kind of OAuth redirect URIs is allowed, some just don't allow certain DDNS domains.
-For instance, facebook does not allow any `duckdns.org` domain as part of redirect URIs at time of writing.
+- Each OAuth provider has its own rules over whether an given OAuth redirect URI is allowed.
+For example, facebook does not allow any `duckdns.org` as part of redirect URI at time of writing.

-Second, a typical DDNS provider would resolve your domain to your public IP.
-It's what DDNS does.
-But for our purpose of hosting web apps, it's not a great idea to expose your public IP as it could be exploited during an attack.
-CDN is a better approach but some DDNS providers may not offer that.

-Service availability is another concern.
-Without any service level agreement, your API will become inaccessible when the DDNS it relies on stops working.
+- Service availability concern.
+Your API will become inaccessible when the DDNS it relies on stops working.

-Last, the security posture of some DDNS providers can be doubtful.
-When the service platform itself gets compromised, bad things could happen really quickly before you are made aware of as end user.
+- The security posture of the DDNS provider.
+When the service provider gets compromised, you DDNS domain name can be "hijacked".

- 👉 See my solution in twofold:
+{{% /alert %}}

+My approach:

-- Use a large-scale commercial DNS provider that supports DNS management over API, or even better - when it offers CDN protection over your origin endpoint.
+- Set up your public endpoint leveraging a DNS provider such as Cloudflare that has large operating scale, supports DDNS management over API and offers CDN protection over your private endpoint.
+See [here]({{< ref "/post/dynamic-dns-on-cloudflare" >}}) for more.

-- Use a reverse proxy such as Nginx to rewrite URLs so that multiple apps can be "tunneled through" a single domain name when needed.
-See [here]({{< ref "/post/hosting-multiple-containers-with-nginx-rewrite-rules" >}}) for detail.
+- On your private endpoint, Use a reverse proxy such as Nginx to rewrite URLs so that multiple apps can be "tunneled through" a single domain name when needed.
+See [here]({{< ref "/post/hosting-multiple-containers-with-nginx-rewrite-rules" >}}) for more.

-With respect to DDNS provider, I landed on Cloudflare after having reviewed a few choices including Cloudflare, Duckdns, No-IP.
-See my Cloudflare DDNS setup [here]({{< ref "/post/dynamic-dns-on-cloudflare" >}}).
+- Use Nginx control policy to restrict access to only Cloudflare IPs and local trusted networks.

 ## Step 2.
 Protect(tunnel) your Endpoint

-I assume you are using Cloudflare as DNS provider as it's a prerequisite if you need to enable Cloudflare CDN.
+You need to use Cloudflare as DNS provider before enabling Cloudflare CDN.

 To enable CDN, first go to Cloudflare portal and enable CDN for your remark42 subdomain.
-In my case that's `api.davidxiao.me`.
+In my case it's `api.davidxiao.me`.

 {{< figure src="cdn.png" title="Enabling Proxy by clicking on the Proxy status icon" >}}